ChlodAlejandro/treemate/README.md

 ![Treemate banner](https://raw.githubusercontent.com/ChlodAlejandro/treemate/master/.github/RESOURCES/treemate-banner.png)

 ----
 Treemate is a basic flowchart builder made with React.
-Yes, the name is a pun on `teamate` and `tree`.
+Yes, the name is a pun on `teammate` and `tree`.
 Also yes, this is a ripoff of [LlamaLab's Automate's](https://llamalab.com/automate) flowchart design.

 **Highly in-development.
 The latest commit may not be working.**